About the Good Food Circle

 The spokesman / chairman at the first festival was Dick Burmby, who was actually the one to suggest the idea of a festival.
 Thereafter Gerry Galvin and Brian Cronin shared the role until 1983 when Gerry left Kinsale and Brian took on the role until 1990.
 Brian was succeeded by Wendy Tisdall.

-The administration duties in the early years were ably done by Peggy Green who was succeeded by Peter Barry in 1986 and held the role for a long number of years until the appointment of Maria O’Mahony in 2001.
+The administration duties in the early years were ably done by Peggy Green who was succeeded by Peter Barry in 1986 and held the role for a long number of years until the appointment of Maria O’Mahony in 2001,and currently the role is held by Niamh Edwards.

 Three other restaurants which at the time were not viewed as “full restaurants” were later invited to join the circle, namely, Max’s Wine Bar, Jim Edwards and The White House.
 The Trident Hotel joined later as did The Cottage Loft, Le Toucan, The Tulip, Seasons, Bernards, Chez Jean Marc and one or two others.